How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Gregory Baltoro 75 backpacking pack

-One of the best multi-day backpacks, Gregory Baltoro 75 is a durable, comfortable, and feature-rich pack built for high performance.
+One of the best multi-day backpacks, the Gregory Baltoro 75 is a durable, comfortable, and feature-rich pack built for high performance.

-What you can expect from this pack?
+What can you expect from this pack?
 Nothing less than:

 • Sizes available for men include S, M, and L, while women’s sizes range from XS, S, to M.